PM says 'everything' on the table to end blockades following Biden call

 Since the protests hit the capital, truck drivers and supporters in personal vehicles have choked off traffic at key border crossings in Coutts, Alta., Windsor, Ont. and Emerson, Man., prompting considerable economic and supply chain implications.

-The prime minister said that the protesters' frustrations with public health measures have been heard, and it is time for them to go home, particularly if they have children with them, or face “severe” legal consequences.
+The prime minister said that the protesters' frustrations with public health measures have been heard, but the current demonstrations are not going to help the pandemic end any sooner.

+He said the government reconsiders daily whether the current measures are still the best fit for the current phase of the pandemic, but ultimately the federal vaccine mandates are not among the measures the Liberals are considering changing.

 “I want to make something very clear.
 The illegal blockades seeking to take our neighbourhoods and our economy hostage, and the collective COVID fatigue we're facing are two very separate things.
 If you joined the protests because you're tired of COVID, you now need to understand you’re breaking laws,” Trudeau said.